MediaComem/comem-archidep/subjects/ssh/README.md

 Some key pairs may have been generated by other programs or web services.
-For example, some Git user interfaces generate a key pair to access GitHub, or Amazon Web Services' Elastic Compute Cloud (EC2) generates key pairs to give you access to their virtual machines.
+For example, some Git user interfaces generate a key pair to access GitHub, or Amazon Web Services's Elastic Compute Cloud (EC2) generates key pairs to give you access to their virtual machines.

 Having multiple key pairs may be part of a security strategy to limit the access an attacker might gain if one of them is compromised.

-To generate a key with a custom name, use the `-f` option when generating the key with the `ssh-keygen` command.
-To use a specific key pair, use the `ssh` command's `-i` option, which allows you to choose the private key file you want to use:
+To generate a key with a custom name, use the `-f` (**f**ile) option when generating the key with the `ssh-keygen` command.
+To use a specific key pair, use the `ssh` command's `-i` (**i**dentity) option, which allows you to choose the private key file you want to use:

 ```bash
 $> ssh-keygen -f custom_key